On this page 6

 - Monday through Friday, 8:00 AM to 5:00 PM Mountain Time

-Typical inspection sequence: Typical residential sequence: footing/foundation, underground utilities, slab, framing and rough-in (combined), weather-resistive barrier, insulation, energy testing if required, final.
+Typical sequence: Typical residential sequence: footing/foundation, underground utilities, slab, framing and rough-in (combined), weather-resistive barrier, insulation, energy testing if required, final.
 Commercial projects add special inspections (soils, concrete, structural steel, masonry), fire suppression rough-in and final, fire alarm rough-in and final, accessibility inspection, Certificate of Occupancy inspection.

 Remote video inspections may be used for certain inspection types at CID's discretion.
 For remote projects in rural unincorporated Eddy County, particularly western areas near Hope, allow 48-72 hours inspection lead time given travel distance from Roswell (approximately 55-90+ miles).